Welcome to the Suffolk Recycling Centres booking page

 Normal opening hours apply – but you have to pre-book a time before you visit.

-You can take the same materials as usual except trade waste and any items for re-use.
+You can take the same materials as usual.
 See full list of materials accepted on our Recycling Centre rules & charges page.

-Please sort your waste to speed up your visit and practice social distancing when moving between containers.
+Please sort your waste to speed up your visit and practise social distancing when moving between containers.
 Please also observe the waiting signs when accessing containers.

 Charities and schools please contact us in the usual way via email@example.com with details of the recycling they wish to bring to site.

-Compost will be available for sale on site.
-Please let site staff know and contactless card payment will be available at the kiosk.
+Compost is available for sale on all sites for £2.50 per 25 litre bag.
+Please let site staff know on arrival and contactless card payment will be available at the kiosk.

 You can find out how to report fly-tipping on our Suffolk Recycling website.